An Introductory Support Community for Body Liberation

 The Fat Freedom Foundation is a virtual space led by me, Tiana Dodson, Body Liberation Coach.

 I’m a fat, queer, biracial, parent, and certified holistic health coach who’s out to destroy the belief that you have to be skinny to be happy and healthy.

 I’ve been fat my whole life.
-And with that, negative body image, constant dieting, and the work I’ve done to find my way into partnership with my own body as a base, I guide feminine-of-center people to reconnect with their bodies, destigmatize fatness, and educate about the harms of health being a measure of worth.
+And with that, negative body image, constant dieting, and the work I’ve done to find my way into partnership with my own body as a base, I guide feminine-of-center people to reconnect with their bodies, destigmatize fatness, and learn about the harms of health being a measure of worth.
 I’ve been doing this work and focusing on these issues for the past several years.
-I’m also suffering from the same anxieties and am good at finding grace and space in my own life.
-I’m resourceful and creative.
+I’m also suffering from the same anxieties and am well practiced at finding grace and space in my own life using my resourcefulness and creativity.

 What’s In The Box

 During our time together in the Fat Freedom Foundation, we’ll be gathering weekly, on Saturdays at 1pm Eastern for 90 minutes in our virtual space to share about our experiences and needs, fears and desires as complex fat, marginalized people in the face of the current global pandemic.

 What evolves from there will unfold as we build community during these unprecedented times.

 As we co-create this space free from diet culture programming, you’ll be introduced to my 4-Step Framework for Body Liberation.
 In our calls, I’ll be focusing the first two steps: education and reframing.
 However, we’ll also discuss step 3, self care and resilience building, and step 4, advocacy, whenever they come up.

 Education helps us because in order to get free of diet culture, you must first understand how it has pervaded your everyday life.
 Diet culture is part of the ecosystem of how you think about your body, food, movement, and more.
 And you can’t fight against a system you neither know nor understand.